How do I check PC hardware specifications?

 • Check Hardware Details: These sections provide details about your computer’s hardware components, including the processor (CPU), memory (RAM), storage devices (HDD/SSD), and more.

-• Exit BIOS: Once you’ve checked the hardware specifications, you can exit BIOS by pressing the appropriate key (usually F10) to save your changes and restart your computer.
+• Exit BIOS: Once you’ve checked the hardware specifications, you can exit BIOS and restart your computer.

 Using Third-Party Software:

-• Select a reputable third-party tool to check PC hardware specifications.
-Some popular options include CPU-Z, Speccy, HWiNFO, and AIDA64 and many more.
+• Select a third-party tool to check PC hardware specifications.
+Some popular options include CPU-Z, Speccy, HWiNFO, AIDA64, and many more.
 Visit the chosen software’s official website to download it.

 In Conclusion: